 As visitors came to the island park it was obvious that the parrots, macaws, and toucans left a mark with their stunning colors and fascinating behavior.
 We knew that a large number of birds were kept throughout the region, many on poor diets and in tiny cages.

 So we began to use our birds to educate the people and make the case for their protection.
 We are convinced that this approach had the desired positive effect, and even today most of our donations come from people who have visited our park and from friends they have spoken with.

 Macaw Mountain’s latest mission extension is one of outreach.
 We are increasingly involved in efforts to restore free-flying populations of macaws and parrots to the Copán valley.

-A visit to the park in 2010 by Dr. Jamie Gilardi of the World Parrot Trust resulted in a group effort under the banner “Guaras en Libertad, La Belleza Regresa” to reintroduce a flock at the Copán Archaeological Park.
+A visit to the park in 2010 by Dr. Jamie Gilardi of the World Parrot Trust resulted in a group effort under the banner “Guaras en Libertad, La Belleza Regresa” (“Macaws in freedom, beauty returns”) to reintroduce a flock at the Copán Archaeological Park.
 The first group of our macaws was liberated there in April 2011 and supplemented the 14 birds already resident there.